Have a question about satellite broadband? You’re in the right place.

 We have several line of sight apps to help you check from your property.

-Should you experience difficulties getting line of sight, we have a number of mounting solutions that can deal with sites where line of sight to the satellite is awkward.
-Also, since we connect to one of three different satellites, we can usually find a solution if for some reason you can’t get line of sight to the required satellite for your chosen tariff.
+Should you experience difficulties getting a line of sight, we have a number of mounting solutions that can deal with sites where the line of sight to the satellite is awkward.
+Also, since we connect to one of three different satellites, we can usually find a solution if for some reason you can’t get the line of sight to the required satellite for your chosen tariff.

 If you’re still not sure about the line of sight to the satellite, contact us for further assistance.